+Definitely not!
 If you have a willing heart, and a few open seats in your living room, you are ready to lead a group.
 The streamed video curriculum is “plug and play” so that anyone with any level of experience can lead a successful group.

 Ultimately, each leader will decide how they will address the issue of childcare.
 Most groups ask the members to find their own babysitters and attend the group by themselves.
-Some groups put the children together in a “bonus” room at the leader’s home and all the members pitch in to pay a sitter or two to watch over the kids of the group.
+Some groups put the children together in a separate room at the leader’s home and all the members pitch in to pay a sitter or two to watch over the kids of the group.

-Thank you for taking the first step toward leading others to be Known, Accepted, Supported and Developed.BECOME A GROUP LEADER
+Thank you for taking the first step toward leading others to be known, accepted, supported, and developed.BECOME A GROUP LEADER